Emmanuelolaoye/Flask-Api-Endpoint/README.md

 ### Challenges

-While I was trying to complete this challenge I faced numerous challenges. firstly initially i had problems trying to run the server on `port 5000` namely due to a port already in use error as macos uses that port for *handoff* and *airdrop* so this now mad me then choose to run the server on `port 5001`. this also meant that when testing the endpoint using a curl command it had to be changed accordingly
+While I was trying to complete this challenge I faced numerous challenges. firstly initially I had problems trying to run the server on `port 5000` namely due to a port already in use error as macos uses that port for *handoff* and *airdrop* so this now made me then choose to run the server on `port 5001`. this also meant that when testing the endpoint using a curl command it had to be changed accordingly

 ```sh
 curl -XPOST http://127.0.0.1:5001/event -H 'Content-Type: application/json' \
     -d '{"type": "deposit", "amount": "42.00", "user_id": 1, "time": 0}'
 ```

-Once I got the server skeleton running I was then faced with the problem of trying to understand what the `'time': int` meant so to make things easier for my self i then chose to make a function called `add_time` and use the `datetime` library to actually give each user activity payload a datetime which was when it was passes to the endpoint.
+Once I got the server skeleton running I was then faced with the problem of trying to understand what the `'time': int` meant so to make things easier for myself i then chose to make a function called `add_time` and use the `datetime` library to actually give each user activity payload a DateTime which was when it was passed to the endpoint.

-apart from all these i found this challenge  quite enjoyable and i hope that it can help demonstate my skills and ability to Midnite
+apart from all these, i found this challenge  quite enjoyable and I hope that it can help demonstrate my skills and ability to Midnite

 ---
 `- Emmanuel_Olaoye`